pagopa/terraform-azurerm-v3/azure_devops_agent/README.md

 # Azure devops agent

-This module allow to create an azure devops agent (vm scale set), either using a standard os image or a custom-built image
+This module allows the creation of an Azure DevOps agent (VM scale set), using either a standard OS image or a custom-built image.

 ## How to use